mackshema/pest_detection-in-water/README.md

 ## Overview

-The **Smart Water Tank Pest Detection System** is a low-cost, AI-powered embedded device designed to visually inspect water tanks for biological contamination — without manual intervention.
+The **AI-Powered Bio Contamination Detection System** is a low-cost, intelligent embedded device designed to visually inspect water tanks for biological contamination — without manual intervention.

 Built around the **ESP32-CAM** module, the system captures real-time images of the tank interior, runs AI inference directly on the edge, and displays detection results on a compact LCD interface.